valtech-ch/aem-dispatcher-filter/filter.md

 - Avoid overly complex regexes, and if necessary comment regexes carefully to explain what they do.
 - Follow a logical sequence of rules
 - Apply the principle of separation of concerns, by ensuring that each rule has a sensible scope.
-Naming rules will help here, for example the following rule is probably undesirable and this would be obvious as soon as a description rule name is attempted:
+Naming rules will help here, for example the following rule is probably undesirable and this would be obvious as soon as a descriptive rule name is used:

 ```
 /contentForTenant1Tenant2Tenant4 { ...  }